My water

 Water infrastructure solutions

-Providing safe, reliable, and affordable water supply and sewerage services is at the heart of our everyday activity.
-We aim to value the environment, while adopting innovative infrastructure solutions.
-We are expanding our Recycled Water Network to provide a safe alternative to drinking water in areas like parks and sports ovals.
+We provide safe, reliable, and affordable water supply and sewerage services.
+We value the environment through our innovative infrastructure solutions.
+We're expanding our recycled water network to provide safe and alternative drinking water in areas like parks and sports ovals.

 Smart water meters

-Through fast leak detection and better water management we can save millions of litres of water.
-City facilities and high-use non-residential properties have been fitted with a smart meter device.
-The device is attached to existing water meters and collects and analyses water use data.
-Customers can check this data through digital portals and make sure they aren't wasting water and attend to leaks quickly.
+Through detecting leaks quickly and better water management we can save millions of litres of water.
+City facilities and high-use, non-residential properties are fitted with a smart meter device to collect and analyse water use data.
+Customers can check data through a digital portal to attend to leaks quickly and ensure they aren't wasting water.

 Healthy waterways